xFrednet/TFL5-improve-lint-list-performance/sections/03-measurement.md

 # Fulfillment of requirements \label{sec:measurement}
 <!-- Reviewed: 1x rewritten -->
 The previous chapter has summarized the requirements that are put on Clippy's lint list and provided additional information and reasoning behind them.
-This section will investigate to which extend these are currently fulfilled.
+This section will investigate to which extent these are currently fulfilled.
 The goal is to identify key areas that could be improved.

 ## Repository requirements
 <!-- Reviewed: 1x newly written. -->